 Spa Faith vs. Fact

-Beware…separating spa fact from spa faith doesn’t keep spas from making scientific-sounding statements about the lymph system or consumers from giving those spas the benefit of the doubt, despite the lack of solid information and scientific studies on lymphatic drainage.
-We do know that MLD can affect the lymph system, but exactly how much is controversial; it is very beneficial for those with compromised immune systems; and it may hold benefits for basically healthy people—but that opinion differs between the spa and medical worlds.
+We do know that MLD can affect the lymph system, but exactly how much is controversial; it is very beneficial for those with compromised immune systems; and it may hold benefits for basically healthy people, but opinions differ between the spa and medical worlds.

 Lymphatic-drainage massage is considered a staple practice for reducing swelling, relieving fatigue, or helping the body detox (removing waste from our own metabolic processes, not heavy metals or pollutants), which is why it’s included in spa fasting, cleansing, and smoking-cessation programs.